PHSI-supplements/labs/integrated-labs/FloatLab/doc/05-normalization.md

   - [ ] Use `unnormal_t`'s `set_exponent()` function to set `number`'s exponent to that which all 32-bit subnormal numbers have, and
   - [ ] Encode `number` in the IEEE&nbsp;754 subnormal form.
 - [ ] Appropriately encode numbers too great to be represented as normal numbers.
-- [ ] Apply rounding, following the IEEE&nbsp;754 default of "round-to-nearest, ties-to-even."
 - [ ] Compile and run *floatlab*, recoding a few values (example usages: <u>`recode 12.375`</u> and <u>`recode 0x00055000`</u>).

-[//]: # (TODO: Migrate rounding to its own function, its own section)

 ### Encoding Numbers